Vivid Logo Vivid

 yarn add @vonage/vivid-vue

-pnpm install @vonage/vivid-vue
+pnpm add @vonage/vivid-vue

 Setup